 In addition to class notes and texts, the course will make use of articles that are both academic in nature and practitioner-oriented.
-While some of the articles in the bulk pack are supportive of the class material in nature and are thus optional, most will be required reading.
+While some of the articles in the Study.Net pack are supportive of the class material in nature and are thus optional, most will be required reading, and not all will be found in the Study.Net pack but will be made available on the course website.
 The philosophy behind including some ancillary material in the course pack is that it acts in the least as a "free" option (or at least an exceedingly low cost one) to you should you wish to understand what we cover in class to a greater depth.
 I will make clear for which articles I will hold you responsible.